garyhlai/cortex-wiki/home.md

 Cortex is the only blockchain that can realistically execute AI programs.
 As a DApp developer, if you want to incorporate any sort of AI algorithms into your DApps without resorting to off-chain AI solutions, Cortex is currently the only place you can do so.
 As an AI developer, you can upload AI models onto the storage of Cortex, and whenever your model is called, you will be rewarded some CTXCs that come from part of the transaction fee.

 ### Where can I get started developing on Cortex?

 ### What is the process to upload AI models to Cortex?

-### What are some of the models that are currently on Cortex.
+### What are some of the models that are currently on Cortex?

 ## Mining